arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ## Conclusion

-In this guide, we have presented a series of features & more detailed articles to follow, so that you can enjoy each and everyone of the features includes in the IDE 2.0.
+In this guide, we have presented a series of features & more detailed articles to follow, so that you can enjoy each and every one of the features included in the IDE 2.0.